Toy Story movies in order Toy Story Marathon

 Toy Story movies in order

-If there's one franchise that promises humor, tears, nostalgia, and talking toys on an adventure, it's Toy Story.
+If there's one franchise that's got humor, tears, nostalgia, and talking toys on an adventure, it's Toy Story.
 Whether you grew up in Andy's room or are just stepping into the colorful universe of Woody, Buzz, and the rest of the toy gang, a Toy Story movie marathon is always a great idea.
-With five films and a few significant time jumps, the order can be a bit confusing.
-Want to experience everything in the right sequence, from cowboy to carnival and beyond?
+With five movies and a few major time jumps, it can be a bit confusing.
+Hey, if you're looking to experience everything from cowboy to carnival and beyond, this is the place for you.
 Grab your popcorn.
-We've lined up the entire Toy Story franchise for you, just the way you should watch it.
+We've got the whole Toy Story franchise lined up just the way you like to watch it.

 -